jdi-docs/jdi-light/source/includes/_documentation.md

 }
 ```

-This is the parent class for test-cases with non-static initialization:
+### This is the simple non-static site initialization test example:
 ```java
 public class NonStaticSiteTests extends NonStaticTestsInit {